Fire Prevention Week providing safety tips moving into colder months

 “The CO admissions from the combustion in the generator can easily seep to the house and CO’s are one of those things that, once it starts to affect you, you don’t even realize it until unfortunately, sometimes it’s too late,” The FASNY Secretary said.
 “If you are running your generator and using lead cords, don’t overload the lead cords.”

-While it might not seem harmless, if you’re enjoying the cooler weather at a bonfire with friends or family, he says it doesn’t take much embers to fly – if they catch on a dry leaf or grass, there’s potential for danger.
+While it might not seem harmless, if you’re enjoying the cooler weather at a bonfire with friends or family, he says it doesn’t take much for embers to fly—if they catch on a dry leaf or grass, there’s potential for danger.

 “Keep them at a manageable size, put them in a ring and make sure you have either water or a fire extinguisher,” D’Alessandro said.
 “Most importantly, when you’re done enjoying the evening in the fire – before you go, absolutely make sure that the fire is put out.”